-A student has one year from the time the incomplete is given to make up the work and have the grade of "I" replaced.
+A student has one year from the time the incomplete is given to make up the work and have the grade of I replaced.
+After one year the incomplete grade will be converted to an E for undergraduate students and an X for graduate students.
 The instructor can designate a shorter time than one year if desired.

-The Change of Grade process is completely electronic.
-It operates much the same as the Removal of Incomplete Grade process, except that the request is routed to the department chair for approval/denial.
-Once your department chair has completed processing the request, it goes to the Registrar’s Office for processing.
+The change of grade process is completely electronic.
+It operates much the same as the removal of incomplete grade process except that the request is routed to the department chair for approval or denial.
+Once your department chair has completed processing the request it goes to the Registrar’s Office for processing.

 Faculty who determine—outside of the student course grade appeal process—that an error was made in the assignment of a grade must submit a grade change within one calendar year of the original grade assignment and must provide a rationale for the change.